Maternal and Child Health

 Learn more about Cribs for Kids →

 Cribs for Kids is a safe sleep education program that provides free portable cribs to families in need.
-The program teaches caregivers about safe sleep practices to reduce the risk of sleep-related infant deaths and helps ensure that every baby has a safe place to sleep.
+The program educates caregivers on safe sleep practices to reduce the risk of sleep-related infant deaths and helps ensure every baby has a safe place to sleep.